pay-rails/pay/UPGRADE.md

 6. Drop unneeded columns

 Here's an example migration for migrating data.
 This migration is purely an example for reference.
 Please modify this migration as needed.
+A quick walkthrough of both migrations is available in this video (starting at 6:40): https://www.youtube.com/watch?v=nJLf26sGD3o

 ```ruby
 class CreatePayV3Models < ActiveRecord::Migration[6.0]